A College Student's Guide to Durham

 Mix up your study routine by getting off campus and checking out Durham’s coffee houses.

-Cocoa Cinnamon (pictured) has three Durham locations and a top-notch selection of pour over coffees.
+- Cocoa Cinnamon has three Durham locations and a top-notch selection of pour-over coffees.
 Coffee enthusiasts, this is your spot.

-Only six miles north of Downtown Durham, West Point on the Eno (pictured) is your close-to-home nature escape.
+Only six miles north of downtown Durham, West Point on the Eno is your close-to-home nature escape.
 You can lounge by the Eno River, enjoy miles of hiking trails, or explore the site’s three historic buildings.

 Little River Regional Park is a remote natural area in northern Durham County, with over seven miles of hiking trails and eight miles of mountain bike trails.

-Enjoy the hiking trails and beaches at Falls Lake, located on the eastern edge of Durham County.
+Enjoy hiking trails and beaches at Falls Lake, located on the eastern edge of the county.